sisoje/swiftui-view-inspection/README.md

-# SwiftUI View Testing Framework
+# SwiftUI View Hosting Framework

 [![Swift](https://github.com/sisoje/swiftui-native/actions/workflows/swift.yml/badge.svg)](https://github.com/sisoje/swiftui-native/actions/workflows/swift.yml)

 ## Introduction

-This framework provides a powerful solution for testing SwiftUI views, with a particular focus on testing views with changing state.
-It offers tools for introspection, reflection, and interaction with SwiftUI components, enabling developers to verify the correctness and behavior of their user interfaces throughout the view lifecycle.
+This framework provides a powerful solution for hosting and testing SwiftUI views, focusing on testing views with mutable state and interaction within their natural lifecycle.
+The framework offers utilities to host views, observe lifecycle changes, and interact with SwiftUI components in a seamless manner during tests.

-## Key Features
+## Key Features (ViewHostingApp)

 - **State Change Testing**: Easily test views with changing state, including `@State`, `@Binding`, and other property wrappers.
 - **Lifecycle Event Testing**: Verify the behavior of views during different lifecycle events such as `task`.
 - **Asynchronous Testing**: Support for testing asynchronous operations in SwiftUI views.
 - **View Hosting**: APIs for hosting views during tests, ensuring controlled testing environments.
-- **Navigation Testing**: Capabilities to test NavigationStack and navigation flow.
+- **Navigation Testing**: Capabilities to test `NavigationStack` and navigation flows.
 - **Interactive Element Testing**: Test buttons, toggles, and other interactive SwiftUI components.

 ## Project Structure

 The project is structured as follows:

-- `HostApp/`: Contains the host application for testing
+- `HostApp/`: Contains the host application generated via Tuist for performing tests.
-  - `HostAppMain.swift`: Defines the main app entry point as an extension of ViewHostingApp
+  - `HostAppMain.swift`: Defines the main app entry point as an extension of `ViewHostingApp`.
-  - `HostAppTests.swift`: Empty file needed for the test target (all test cases are implemented in the ViewTesting framework)
+  - `HostAppTests.swift`: Empty file for the test target (most test cases are implemented in the `ViewHostingApp`).
-- `Sources/`: Contains the main source code for the framework
+- `Sources/`: Contains the main source code for the framework.
-  - `ViewHosting/`: Core hosting functionality
+  - `ViewHostingApp/`: Core hosting functionality.
-  - `ViewTesting/`: Testing utilities and extensions
+  - `ViewHostingTests/`: Testing utilities and extensions.

+**Note**: Some elements related to view inspection are still under development and will be covered in future updates.

 ## Installation